-The policy documented here sets forth the current internal operating guidelines and process in regards to TycoAl suite, which may change from time to time at the sole discretion of Tyco.
+The policy documented here sets forth the current TycoAI suite internal operating guidelines and process, which may change from time to time at the sole discretion of Tyco.
 Tyco employs commercially reasonable efforts to pursue the operating guidelines and process described herein.
 However, other mitigating factors may prevent complete adherence to this policy, as determined by Tyco at its discretion.
-Regardless, Tyco endeavors to address issues that arise within TycoAl suite with the severity that they warrant.
+Regardless, Tyco endeavors to address issues that arise within TycoAI suite with the severity that they warrant.

-When CRITICAL security vulnerabilities are discovered within TycoAl suite, Tyco will use commercially reasonable efforts to issue a Critical Service Pack for the current version of TycoAl suite as soon as is reasonably practicable.
+When CRITICAL security vulnerabilities are discovered within TycoAI suite, Tyco will use commercially reasonable efforts to issue a Critical Service Pack for the current version of TycoAI suite as soon as is reasonably practicable.